 Chemical burns from hair depilatory creams, also known as hair removal creams, can be painful and leave a red rash and sometimes blisters on the affected area.
-These burns are a result of sensitivity to the creams or from leaving the product on the skin for longer periods of time than instructed.
-Treating these burns should be done immediately to prevent scarring and deeper tissue injury.

 Video of the Day

-Rinse the burn with cool water immediately.
+If you're developing a chemical burn from hair removal cream, rinse the burn with cool water immediately.
 Continue rinsing for 20 minutes in order to remove dirt and bacteria while cooling the burn.
 Do not apply soap or other cleansing agents to the burn when rinsing as this may cause irritation and dry the skin.